The first Christmas wish

 And good will to man

 In 1965, Charles Schulz started drawing Snoopy as a World War I flying ace battling the Red Baron.
 But “it reached a point where war just didn’t seem funny,” he told biographer Rheta Grimsley Johnson.
-Even so, Snoopy and the Red Baron inspired this novelty Christmas song with explosions, with gunfire and with a solid message of hope that came as the Vietnam War escalated.
+Even so, Snoopy and the Red Baron inspired this novelty Christmas song with explosions, gunfire and a message of hope that came as the Vietnam War escalated.

-The second wish
+The second Christmas wish

 Someday all our dreams will come to be

 Someday in a world where men are free

 Maybe not in time for you and me

 “Someday at Christmas,” Stevie Wonder, from “Someday at Christmas,” 1967.

 My friend Derek reminded me of this one on Christmas Eve morning a couple of years ago.
 When Stevie sings of “men” throughout this one, songwriter Ron Miller clearly means everyone, of any age.